unifiedjs/unifiedjs.github.io/doc/learn/syntax-trees-with-typescript.md

 console.log(markdownFile.toString())
 ```

-Or if we want to make all ordered lists in a Markdown document unordered:
+Or if we want to make all ordered lists in a markdown document unordered:

 ```ts
 import remark from 'remark'